Star-Leaf777/LIV-reactors-linhx/README.md

 - LIV_minizer_lat : Calculation for minimum of $\chi^2_\text{SG}$ and $\chi^2_\text{PG}$

 # Credit
 This repository is primarily developed by Hai-xing Lin for studying Lorentz Invariance Violation (LIV) phenomenology in reactor neutrino oscillations.
-The GLB files in this library may be freely used without any warranty.
+The GLB files of Reactors in this library may be freely used without any warranty.
 When utilizing the LIV-implemented neutrino oscillation probability engine, please cite:

 *Anisotropic Lorentz Violation in Reactor Neutrino Experiments*